Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 Just like the GBFS algorithm, the A* search algorithm also uses a priority queue as the data structure of its frontier but now we pick a node to expand or explore based on the value provided by **g(n) + h(n)**.
 From above we know that **h(n)** is the heuristic function and gives us an estimate of how far or close we are to the solution but what is **g(n)**.<br>
 **g(n)** is yet another function that gives us a value to consider.
-The efficiency of a GBFS is determined by how good the heuristic function you have.
+The efficiency of a GBFS is determined by how good the heuristic function you have is.
 It is fast, but in the case where you have a poor heuristic, it is flawed.
 A* search algorithm is an improvement that tends to do away with the sole dependence on the heuristic and considers another value which is _g(n)_.
 Where _g(n)_ can be thought of as the cost it takes to reach the node to explore next, from the initial position of the search.
 Considering this value, our pseudocode remains almost the same with a slight difference.